On covariant and canonical Hamiltonian formalisms for gauge theories: Introduction

 We present some preliminaries regarding both formalisms in Sec. \ref{sec:2}, and we state precisely the notion of equivalence that we shall consider.
 Next, we explore in detail several simple gauge theories, in regions with boundaries.
 In Sec. \ref{sec:2.5}, we start with one of the better known gauge theories in 4 dimensions, corresponding to the Maxwell field.
 Here it is well known that, given the linearity of the theory, both canonical and covariant descriptions are equivalent (see for instance \cite{Corichi1998} for such an analysis).
 We shall provide a brief review of such theory.
 The next system we shall consider is a topological theory, namely $U(1)$ Pontryagin in the bulk.
 In Sec. \ref{sec:3} we shall analyze both the covariant and the canonical approaches and show how different the descriptions are.
 At the end of the day, of course, we arrive to a description which is `trivial', with no local physical degrees of freedom.
 The next system we will consider in Sec. \ref{sec:4} is a $U(1)$ Chern-Simons theory on the boundary (related to the Pontryagin theory).
 It is known that, at the level of the action, both theories are equivalent.
 It has also been shown that, when considering the canonical phase space, there is also equivalence in a precise sense \cite{CV-P}.
 In Sec.\ref{sec:5}, we shall analyse Maxwell-Pontryagin in both approaches.
 Here we see that they are not equivalent in the sense we shall describe below.
 To be specific, the two structures, at the pre-symplectic level, differ by a boundary term.
 Finally, in Sec.\ref{sec:6} we consider Maxwell in the bulk with Chern-Simons term on the boundary.
 We see in this case that the pre-symplectic structures are also equivalent.
+We hope that these results shall add to our collective understanding of the relation between canonical and covariant Hamiltonian methods.

 Throughout the manuscript, we are considering generic globally-hyperbolic spacetimes without any specific choice of metric, nor coordinate system.
 Furthermore, we employ the language of forms, since that simplifies the calculations and allows for shorter expressions.
 When needed, we have re-written previously known results to match this notation.